Classes

 – Marna L., class student’s mom

-Young artists can stretch their theatre muscles, building skills, learning teamwork, and creating new memories!
-Class will have a short presentation for family and friends to see their hardwork come to life on the final day of the course.
+Young artists can stretch their theatre muscles, building acting, dancing, and singing techniques, learning teamwork, and creating new memories!
+Class will have a short presentation for family and friends to see their hardwork come to life on the final day of the course unless otherwise noted.
+New this summer – camp t-shirts for all students!
 Financial aid is also available with more details below.
-There will be no classes the week of Thanksgiving!

 FAIRYTALES & FABLES